pavlovadb/r-bin/README.md

 1. Copy `.env.example` to `.env` and replace `<USERNAME>` and `<PASSWORD>` with your database credentials.

+1. Create a PostgreSQL database `requestbin` on your local machine by running `createdb requestbin`.

 1. Run the database setup script:

    ```